 For some people, however, foobar2000 will quickly become too complicated.
 It can get confusing to have to work with so many plugins, but if you’re willing to put in the effort, the rewards are great.

-Another feature-packed music manager, with advanced tagging and support for mobile devices
+A music manager with advanced tagging and support for mobile devices

 Clementine (available for Windows, Mac and Linux) isn't an entirely unique program – it sprang up to fill the void left when the music player Amarok took a change of direction that many users didn't appreciate.